 We apply our method to evaluate the temporal increase in mixing of a solute within its solvent due to chaotic advection.
+To approximate the solution of the advection-diffusion equation, we use lagrangian particle tracking to preserve the fine plume structures due to chaotic advection and minimize numerical diffusion.
 Our analysis shows that only some configurations of chaotic advection can enhance mixing compared to non-chaotic advection, as KAM islands limit the chaotic region of the chaotic flow.
 The results demonstrate the fundamental role of diffusion in systems with chaotic advection in enhancing mixing.
 Diffusion significantly contributes to filling the KAM island and, hence, reaching complete mixing in the systems.
 Comparing to a baseline without advection, configurations with advection consistently lead to faster mixing.
 Our analysis does not consider the effect of the initial solute particle location.
 In a low diffusivity setup where the solute is initially placed inside a KAM island, the mixing in the chaotic setups can be worse than that of non-chaotic advection.

 Considering chaotic injection-extraction systems for groundwater remediation purposes, our research emphasizes the importance of an analysis of the mixing potential of a system prior to its implementation into the field.
 Due to high uncertainties in the plume location, a configuration with small KAM islands is preferred to achieve the best remediation results.
 In order to generate more accurate predictions on the expected mixing enhancement in the field, we envision future research considering heterogeneities in the domain as they would appear due to the geological characteristics of the soil.
 As it is shown that these soil heterogeneities lead to increased mixing, we expect interactions with the chaotic flow field, which will modify the KAM island structure.
-We can further reduce KAM islands by randomizing the flow fields.
+To account for the non-Fickian transport in heterogeneous porous media, it would be necessary to adapt our particle tracking method according to \cite{srinivasan_2010}.
+The topic of randomizing the flow field is additionally important, as it can further reduce KAM islands.
 If the flow parameters of the chaotic setups are varied randomly in time, the KAM island structure may disappear, increasing the mixing potential.